joamatab/python/README.md

 ### Makefile

-The Makefile provides you with
+The Makefile provides you with an easy way to:

+- install: the package
+- test: run tests
+- cov: get test coverage
+- mypy: check types
+- pylint: check for syntax errors
+- update: update requirements.txt

 ### Precommit hooks